 - During Italy’s summer/autumn tourist season, there is a marked increase in the incidence of theft, particularly bag snatching, pickpocketing, and vehicle break-ins.
 When using public transport, including buses, trains and metro, pay close attention to your personal belongings as pickpocketing is very common on public transport and around transport hubs.

 - You should avoid protests and large public gatherings as they may turn violent and monitor the media for information about possible new safety or security risks.

 - There is an ongoing threat of terrorism in Europe.
-In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid and Moscow.
+In the past, terrorist attacks have occurred in a number of European cities.
+See Safety and security .

 Be a smart traveller.
 Before heading overseas: